Return to Campus FAQ

 It is important to remember that public health guidelines and directions are constantly changing and evolving.
 For example, right now, if a positive case is discovered in a classroom, it is not best practice to automatically place everyone in that class into a 14-day quarantine.
 On the other hand, if a residential student tests positive for COVID-19, the student’s roommates will be contacted and advised to test.

-Domestic travel is another example of changing conditions.
-Stockton presently does not have its own set policy on domestic travel in the time of COVID-19.
-As a public institution, we will adhere to guidelines and directives set forth by the state of New Jersey.
+Stockton presently does not have its own policy on domestic travel in the time of COVID-19.
+As a public institution, we will adhere to guidelines and directives set forth by the State of New Jersey.

 In the field of building maintenance, when it comes to COVID-19, there is much discussion about bringing more outside air into buildings to increase air quality.
 Such a step is dependent on the type of mechanical systems within the building.